revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-It provides various threads-safe collection classes that are used in place of the corresponding types in the `System.Collections` and `System.Collections.Generic` namespaces, when multiple threads are accessing the collection simultaneously.
-The `System.Collections.Concurrent` namespace provides classes for thread-safe operations.
-Now multiple threads will not create problems for accessing the collection items.
-The `System.Collections.Concurrent` namespace has the following classes:
+It provides various threads-safe collection classes that are used in place of the corresponding types in the `System.Collections` and `System.Collections.Generic` namespaces, when multiple threads are accessing the collection simultaneously.The `System.Collections.Concurrent` namespace provides classes for thread-safe operations.Now multiple threads will not create problems for accessing the collection items.The `System.Collections.Concurrent` namespace has the following classes:

 `BlockingCollection<T>`: It provides blocking and bounding capabilities for thread-safe collections that implement `System.Collections.Concurrent.IProducerConsumerCollection`.